New Balance 890 v6 Reviewed & Rated Review Facts

 - Rigid heel cup helps to lock the foot in place within the foot chamber

 The New Balance 890v6 is ideally-suited for the neutral runner who wants to up their running game in the speed department.
 This sneaker is not made to be extremely cushiony since the midsole foam included is RevLite foam, which is more on the firm side rather than the marshmallowy-soft side.
 The TPU strips embedded in this RevLite midsole help to deliver a snappy run but may also make the sneaker feel a little stiffer than what many runners desire.
 Most consumers say the sneaker is comfortable with its bootie-like construction and engineered mesh upper and state that it delivers a fast-paced experience.
-If that is what you are looking for in a training shoe, then these lightweight sneakers may be an excellent addition to your collection.
+If that is what you are looking for in a training shoe, then the New Balance 890 v6 lightweight sneakers may be an excellent addition to your collection.